RadarGaussianDet3D: Gaussian Representation-based Real-time 3D Object Detection with 4D Automotive Radars: Introduction

 Third, autonomous vehicles must perceive and interpret their surroundings as quickly as possible to respond to potential hazards.
 Although most 4D radar-based detectors achieve real-time performance on high-end GPUs, they may not meet real-time requirements on vehicle-mounted embedded devices with limited computational resources \cite{RadarPillars}, hindering deployment.
 Hence, developing effective detectors with improved runtime performance remains imperative.

 To address these issues, RadarGaussianDet3D is proposed as an efficient and effective 4D radar-based 3D object detector that employs Gaussian primitives and distributions as intermediate representations of radar points and bounding boxes.
 For the first problem, the Point Gaussian Encoder (PGE) is designed to generate BEV feature maps using the 3D Gaussian Splatting (3DGS) technique \cite{3DGS}.
 3DGS represents a scene with 3D Gaussian primitives, where a view is synthesized by projecting them onto a plane followed by differentiable rasterization.
 Since a 3D Gaussian primitive can be regarded as a point with additional attributes such as size and rotation, it is natural to predict these attributes from radar points.
+Note that, unlike the original 3DGS framework that requires per-scene optimization, this process is feed-forward, single-shot, and generalizable.
 The BEV feature map is then obtained through Gaussian splatting, which acts as a feature scattering strategy (Fig.~\ref{fig:scatter}(c)).
 In this process, each point contributes to all grids overlapped by the projected 2D Gaussian primitive, and alpha-blending is used to integrate features from multiple points.
 For bounding box regression, a Box Gaussian Loss (BGL) is proposed, which transforms predicted and ground-truth boxes into 3D Gaussian distributions and computes their distance, thereby comprehensively optimizing all box attributes.
 Finally, since 3DGS \cite{3DGS} provides ultra-fast rendering and BGL is used only during training, the proposed model achieves high inference efficiency.